Epilepsy safety

 Clinical guidelines such as the NICE Guidelines (UK) recommend that people with epilepsy have regular reviews of their epilepsy yearly, and that they are given information about risk.
 This is not law but you should ask for a review if one isn’t offered to you.

 Not taking prescribed medication, even for a short time, can increase your risks of seizure and injury / death.
-If you are experiencing side effects from medication or have any concerns, talk to your clinician asap.
+If you are experiencing side effects from medication or have any concerns, talk to your clinician as soon as possible.

 Available Guidelines